gabrielrabelomachadosantos/creditcardvalidation-api/README.md

 - `/credit-card-validation-api/credit-card/getSupportedCardIssuers` : To get all available credit card issuers.

-This API also part of a greater implementation of other two APIs that simulate a purchase, validate and notify the user about the process.
+This API is also part of a greater implementation of other two APIs that simulate a purchase, validate and notify the user about the process.

 ## ⚒️ Technologies